kylercai/ghcp-proxy/readme.md

 λ kubectl apply -f prompts-pubsub.yml component.dapr.io/promptpubsub configured
 ```
-This tells the Dapr to use your broker to publish the flow processing events.<br>
+This tells the Dapr to use your broker to publish the flow processing events.<br><br>
 Benefit from Dapr, you can have other choices on the brokers without code changing.
-You only need to update the component definition file pointing to new brokers.<br>
+You only need to update the component definition file pointing to new brokers.<br><br>
-For the up-to-date list of supported Pub/Sub brokers, please visit Dapr links: https://docs.dapr.io/reference/components-reference/supported-pubsub/.
-In this sample we use Azure Redis.
+For the up-to-date list of supported Pub/Sub brokers, please visit Dapr links: https://docs.dapr.io/reference/components-reference/supported-pubsub/. <br><br>
+In this sample we use Azure Redis.<br>

 3. **Start the proxy in Kubernetes cluster**
 ```